Baltic, Connecticut

-Baltic is the town center village of the town of Sprague, Connecticut, and a census-designated place (CDP).
+Baltic is the town center village of the town of Sprague, Connecticut, United States, and a census-designated place (CDP).
 The population of the CDP was 1,250 as of the 2010 census.
 The Sprague town hall is in Baltic.
 The Baltic Historic District is a historic district that was listed on the National Register of Historic Places in 1987, encompassing virtually the entire extent of the village.

 History

-Baltic was formed around a cotton mill established on the Shetucket River on land purchased in 1856 by former Rhode Island Governor and U.S. Senator William Sprague III.
-The A. & W. Sprague Manufacturing Co. mill burned down in 1887.
-Subsequently, Frederick Sayles of Pawtucket, Rhode Island, purchased the site and built the Baltic Mills Co. cotton mill, which opened in 1899.
+Baltic was formed around a cotton mill established on the Shetucket River on land purchased in 1856 by former Rhode Island Governor and Senator William Sprague III.
+The A. & W. Sprague Manufacturing Co. mill burned down in 1887, and Frederick Sayles of Pawtucket, Rhode Island purchased the site.
+He built the Baltic Mills Co. cotton mill which opened in 1899.
 The company operated until 1963, when the mill was sold to a syndicate from New York.
 The mill continued operating until 1967, when it was closed and the property and equipment were sold.
-In 1970 the property was sold to the Casper Division of Bevis Industries, which used it for a mail order operation.
+In 1970, the property was sold to the Casper Division of Bevis Industries, which used it for a mail order operation.

-The historic district includes 208 contributing buildings and two other contributing structures over a 122 acre area.
+The historic district includes 210 contributing structures over a 122 acre area.